sabrinadowla14/Linux_Server_Configuration/README.md

 # Then restart the SSH service:
 `sudo service ssh restart`

-# Logged into the server as a grader.
+# Logged into the server from your local machine as a grader.
-$ ssh -i ~/.ssh/grader_rsa_key -p 22 grader@54.202.41.238
+$ ssh -i ~/.ssh/grader -p 22 grader@54.186.235.61

+# It will ask you to enter the passphrase:
+# Enter passphrase for key '/root/.ssh/grader': grader

 # Install Apache to serve a Python mod_wsgi application

 # Install Apache:
 `sudo apt-get install apache2`

 # Install the `libapache2-mod-wsgi` package:
-`sudo apt-get install libapache2-mod-wsgi`
+`sudo apt-get install libapache2-mod-wsgi python-dev`

+# Enable mod_wsgi
+'sudo a2enmod wsgi'

 # Start the web server with
 `sudo service apache2 start`